The 2014-2015 Writing Center staff members are:

 Dr. Jim Purdy, Director

-Dr. Jim Purdy is an assistant professor in the English Department and directs the University Writing Center.
+Dr. Jim Purdy is an associate professor in the English Department and directs the University Writing Center.
 He previously directed the Writing Center at Bloomsburg University of Pennsylvania.
 His research and teaching interests include digital writing and research, new media technologies, composition theory, and writing center theory.
 He has published in numerous scholarly journals and edited collections.
-With Randall McClure, he edited The New Digital Scholar: Exploring and Enriching the Research and Writing Practices of NextGen Students (Information Today, Inc., 2013).
+With Randall McClure, he edited The New Digital Scholar: Exploring and Enriching the Research and Writing Practices of NextGen Students (Information Today, Inc., 2013), which was awarded the Silver Medal for Education in the Commentary/Theory Category for the 2014 Independent Publisher Book Awards.
 With co-author Joyce R. Walker, he won the 2011 Ellen Nold Award for the Best Article in Computers and Composition Studies and the 2008 Kairos Best Webtext Award.

 Graduate Writing Consultants